-From early April until the end of September, almost every Friday there is a Cheese Market in Alkmaar, from 10 am till 1 pm at Waagplein (12).
+From early March 29th until the end of September, you can visit the Cheese Market in Alkmaar every Friday, from 10 am till 1 pm at Waagplein (12).
 Here you can make the best pictures of cheese, cheese girls and cheese carriers.
 There are also a number of evening cheese markets.

 In the centre of Alkmaar are beautiful historical buildings that take you back to Alkmaar's glory days in the (cheese) trade.
 A few examples:

 Travelling to Alkmaar by train?
 The trainstation isn't far from the town centre.
 Coming by car?
 Then park your car in one of the parking garages located in the centre (P).
 Within 5 minutes from the canals, shops and museums.